 New Car Buying Myths are Not Taught in School!

 As a former new car salesman, I’ve noticed prospects mistake “lowest price” for “best deal.”
 Why?
 They put too much emphasis on price or they haven’t done their homework.
 Here are facts to explode old assumptions and myths allowing you to honestly get the best deal on a car you want with great service.
+I also want to mention about this Mustang kit cars to build that you can purchase online.

 - Don’t rush or allow yourself to be rushed.
 Mistakes will not be in your favor.